I’m sorry to burst your bubble, but there are hardly any documentaries about China on Netflix.

 Despite this, the bulk of the documentary is shot in the US, so if you’re looking for something that features local Chinese people, Found may not be for you.

-But I still really enjoyed it.
-After all, it’s a tearjerker!
+I still really enjoyed it though.
+It’s a tearjerker!

 This Netflix documentary first premiered in 2017.